 Did You Know?

-In a second season episode, an opening shot of Kip & Henry's building shows a California state flag flying outside.
-Since they work in New York City, this would be incorrect.
-It is an obvious stock shot of a downtown Los Angeles office building meant to imply Manhattan.
+In a second season episode, an opening shot of Kip and Henry's building shows a California flag flying outside.
+It's obvious stock footage of a downtown Los Angeles office building.
 See more

 Kip 'Buffy' Wilson

 She certainly gives credence to those rumors Eva Braun made it out.